cloudmesh-project/reu-2014/doc/source/projects/mpi-java-performance.rst

 [done, Week 1] Do 1 and 2 in a cluster instead of local machine

-[       Week 2] Install MPI on FutureGrid.
+[done, Week 2] Install MPI on FutureGrid.

-[       Week 2] Run program on MPI on FutureGrid
+[done, Week 2] Run program on MPI on FutureGrid